near/docs/docs/1.concepts/abstraction/chain-signatures.md

 ### 2. Signature Request

-Once a payload is created and ready to sign, a signature request is made by calling `sign` a deployed smart contract `multichain.near`.
+Once a payload is created and ready to sign, a signature request is made by calling `sign` the deployed smart contract `multichain.near`.
 This method takes two parameters:
   - **payload:** A payload (transaction, message, data, etc.) signed by a NEAR account
   - **path:** The destination for signed payload (ex. ethereum-1)